An inviting home in the heart of Melrose, with views stretching to the Eildon Hills.

 The property sits just off the High Street in Melrose.
 The rear courtyard offers guest privacy however it is important to note that this courtyard is shared with School View and Eildon View which are both offered as holiday lets.

 If you are looking for a property in a similar style, the owner also owns Bank View and School View in the village of Melrose.
-Otherwise Dryburgh Stirling One, Dryburgh Stirling Two, Dryburgh Farmhouse One, Dryburgh Farmhouse Two, Dryburgh Steading One, Dryburgh Steading Two, Dryburgh Steading Three and Dryburgh Steading Four are all located near St. Boswells.
+Otherwise Dryburgh Stirling One, Dryburgh Stirling Two, Dryburgh Farmhouse, Dryburgh Steading One, Dryburgh Steading Two, Dryburgh Steading Three and Dryburgh Steading Four are all located near St. Boswells.

 Set in the very heart of the country that inspired the writings of Sir Walter Scott, you will find some of the best independent shopping in the area with Melrose Abbey as the beautiful backdrop.